-Bearing this fact in mind, you are likely going to want to make your electric guitar sound acoustic.
+Bearing this fact in mind, you are likely going to want to make your electric guitar sound acoustic, at least for those easy electric guitar songs.
 As already elucidated, there can be various reasons for this, certainly not limited to those already mentioned.
 As the corresponding technology becomes more and more advanced, it becomes more and more convenient and apposite to apply such technological methods in converting sound and making your electric guitar sound acoustic.

 Western society is very much a way of living based on things, so if you can in any way cut down on the amount of things that you have just for the sake of it, then you would, in my opinion, be doing a good thing.

 Thus, preventing the need to own an acoustic guitar and, instead, emulating an acoustic guitar with an electric guitar that you already own just makes sense: why lug around an extra instrument when there are perfectly able pieces of technology that can do the job just fine?
 Very often a listening audience will not be actively listening out for the various minute tonal differences between an electric guitar as fed through an acoustic emulator, and an acoustic guitar.

 Many, in fact, might not even know the difference visually between an acoustic guitar and an electric guitar, so what are you waiting for?!
 Get amongst it!